 Other excerpts from novels were used in publications such as Encore, Golden Book, and Dream World, while Reader's Digest used a quote from a novel twice for it's "Toward More Picturesque Speech" feature.

 Below is a listing of titles:

 Sex, Love, and Mr. Owen (in Dream World)

 A Horse in the Bed (in Golden Book)

 The Boss's Breeches (in Playboy)

 I have copies of these items and will be adding their covers very soon.
-Plus I will be adding separate pages for each title and explain what novel each excerpt came from and whether it differs from the original text.
+Plus I will be adding separate pages for each title and explain which novel the excerpt came from and whether it differs from the original text.

 Who forgot to sign up for the Thorne Smith Newsletter?

 Sign up now for free!!!